Three Dimensional Quantum Nanomaterials

 Quantum nanomaterials are highly relevant for today’s society, playing a key role in existing technologies and promising revolutionary changes addressing global issues.
 They offer the possibility for new computing architectures and highly efficient devices.

 Until now, most studies of quantum nanomaterials have been two-dimensional.
-Extending to three dimensions results in opportunities for increased density and interconnectivity, with the potential to go beyond the physics of planar systems.
-This has recently been exemplified by nanomagnetism, where advances in methodologies have driven breakthroughs in our physical understanding, leading to the discovery of exotic spin textures, non-reciprocal dynamics, and curvature-induced effects.
+Extending to three dimensions results in opportunities for increased density and interconnectivity, with the possibility to go beyond the physics of planar systems.
+This has recently been exemplified by nanomagnetism, where advances in methodologies have driven breakthroughs in our physical understanding, leading to the discovery of:

 However, the extension of a wider range of quantum nanomaterials to 3D geometries faces experimental challenges.